charliecalvert/CloudNotes/Assignments/ApacheHtml.md

 When testing your code, you want to make sure you are not relying on any files already sitting in **/var/www/html**.
 This script deletes all the HTML files and folders from **/var/www/html**.
 It also creates a zip folder containing the most recent contents of your **js**, **css** and **images** folders.
 Save the code as **/var/www/html/clean**.
 Make it executable with **chmod +x clean**, then run the script as needed.

-**NOTE**: *Where I write <LIST ANY OTHER FILES/FOLDERS> you should do exactly that, and of course you have to then remove the text in angle brackets.*
+**NOTE**: *Where I write &lt;LIST ANY OTHER FILES/FOLDERS&gt; you should do exactly that, and of course you have to then remove the text in angle brackets.*

 ```bash
 #! /bin/bash